Safety first while driving

 The Agency is accountable to the Secretary of State and Ministers and, through them, to Parliament and the public, for efficient and effective management of the Agency and its responsibilities.
 Our primary aims are to aid general law enforcement by maintaining registers of drivers and vehicles, collect taxation and assist the road safety objectives of the Department.

-This is the website of the (DSA) Driving Standards Agency, you can find lots of information relating to the driving test and examiners and instructors.
+This is the website of the (DVSA) Driving Standards Agency, you can find lots of information relating to the driving test and examiners and instructors.
 This includes test information and online booking advice and guidance all forms that may be required are available online

 Motability is a charitable organisation to help disabled drivers and their families with driving and vehicles.

 They can offer financial aid and assessments for disabled drivers.

 Thank you for visiting Philip Manfield School of Motoring Cardiff